inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 summary:    The new services are online.
 ---

-It took me quiet a while but I'd like to announce the release of the new *Inexor* server, including the following services
+It took me quite a while, but I'd like to announce the release of the new *Inexor* server, including the following services

 * A redesigned website including some [new features](https://github.com/inexor-game/blog/releases/tag/0.2)
 * [Community forum](https://community.inexor.org) (using NodeBB)